Juma Mossi: Playing career

 He left Vital'O after the 1992 African Champions League lost against Africa Sport D'Abidja to join FC 105 de Libreville in Gabon.

 Juma Mossi went on to sign a two-year contract with Al Ain Club in the United Arab Emirates and was nominated one of the best foreign players to play in the UAE league.

 He was the captain of Burundian's national football team for eleven years (1992–2003) and was one of the first Burundian football players to earn a top placing in Burundian National Football League of the Year voting in 1993 and 1994.
 He is arguably Burundian's most decorated and honoured football player ever, winning the Burundian Football Magazine of the Year Award three times.

-Juma Mossi played for Burundi 47 times and is considered the greatest football player in his country's history.
-He was the top goal scorer for Burundi's Intamba with 27 goals.
-However, he was arguably the most dominant figure on the Burundian football scene for nearly a decade.
-Prior to that, his three spectacular goals against South Africa, Algerie and Burkina Faso and the game of all time will always be Burundi Vs Guinne with Titi Camara as Guinne's Capitain.
-The performance earned him the added nickname of "The Burundian Maradona".
-His solo run goal against Algeria in the quarterfinals is often compared to Maradona's second goal against England in the 1986 World Cup.
-His backheader goal against South Africa from the edge of the opponent's penalty box also heralded international acclaim.

 At the club level, he was a key figure in Vital'O's dominance of the National league – resulting in four league championships and one African Champions League final appearance.
-An attacking Stricker, Mossi became as famous for his sublime dribbling skills as he did for his knack for scoring spectacular and often very important goals.
+An attacking strcker, Mossi became as famous for his sublime dribbling skills, as he did for his knack for scoring spectacular and often very important goals.
 Many such goals became regular "Goals of the Week" on RTNB's weekly "Burundian Football" program.
 At Bujumbura, he was a member of the team's "Magical Trio", along with Marik Djabile and Mbuyi Jean Marie.

 International career

-Mossi starred in the Burundian national team that almost qualified for the African Nations Cup in 1993 only to lose in the penalties against Titi Camara's Guinea.
+Mossi starred in the Burundian national team that almost qualified for the African Nations Cup in 1993, only to lose in the penalties against Titi Camara's Guinea.